Campus Parking and Vehicle Policy

 V. Visitor Parking

 Visitors should have a visitor tag clearly displayed on their vehicle.
 Visitor day passes are available from Student Life, the President’s Office, or Advancement.
-Visitor Day passes will need to be placed on the rear view mirror by the guest.
+Visitor Day passes must be placed on the rear-view mirror by the guest.

 VI.
 Parking Areas

-1. No student vehicles are allowed in Faculty/Staff marked spaces or lots between the hours of 7 a.m. to 5:30 p.m.
-After 5:30 p.m. and until 7 a.m. students may use Faculty/Staff marked spaces.
-After 7 a.m. all student vehicles must be removed from Faculty/Staff reserved parking or the vehicle is subject to a violation.
+- No student vehicles are allowed in Faculty/Staff-marked spaces or lots between 7 a.m. and 5 p.m.
+After 5 p.m. and until 7 a.m., students may use Faculty/Staff marked spaces.
+Conversely, employees are expected not to park in designated student parking areas between 7 a.m. and 5 p.m.
+After 7 a.m., all student vehicles must be removed from Faculty/Staff reserved parking, or the vehicle is subject to a violation.
 Residence Director parking spaces and designated maintenance parking spaces are reserved 24 hours per day.

-2. Fire lanes are marked by a sign or red paint on the curb or asphalt.
+- Fire lanes are marked by a sign or red paint on the curb or asphalt.
 Only fire or other emergency vehicles may park in fire lanes.
-Parking in a fire lane will result in a $150 citation and the vehicle towed (note: this $150 fine does not include towing expenses for the towed vehicle).
+Parking in a fire lane will result in a $150 citation and towing of the vehicle (note: this $150 fine does not include towing expenses).

 Special Event Parking

-On occasion, the college will host events which may bring many visitors to campus.
-Special Event parking procedures will take place to ensure visitors as well as students and employees have a place on or near campus.
+On occasion, the college will host events that may bring many visitors to campus.
+Special Event parking procedures will be in place to ensure that visitors, students and employees have parking on or near campus.
 There may be instances where the shuttle service will assist students and/or employees with getting to campus from remote locations in Montreat or Black Mountain.

 VII.
 Breaks and Holidays

-Students and employees needing to leave a vehicle on campus during an official college break or holiday may do so upon being granted permission in advance by the Campus Police department with basic vehicle info and contact information.
+Students and employees needing to leave a vehicle on campus during an official college break or holiday may do so upon being granted permission in advance by the Campus Police department, with basic vehicle information and contact information.

 VIII.
 Campus Regulations, Violations, Fines, Booting, and Towing